strangerstudios/paid-memberships-pro/readme.txt

 [View All Screenshots](http://www.paidmembershipspro.com/features/screenshots/)

 == Changelog ==
+= 1.8.12.1 =
+* BUG: Fixed bug when using the testing gateway.

 = 1.8.12 =
 * BUG: Fixed issue where "expiring soon" emails were sometimes sent more than needed.
 * BUG: Fixed issue where PayPal Standard IPN requests were being rejected if a tax amount was set in PayPal.